Igalia/cog/docs/overview.md

 # Overview

-Cog is both an utility library (`cogcore`) for developing applications which embed the [WPE WebKit][wpewebkit] web rendering engine and a reference launcher (`cog`, a minimal browser) which is suitable to be used as a web application container.
+Cog is both a utility library (`cogcore`) for developing applications which embed the [WPE WebKit][wpewebkit] web rendering engine and a reference launcher (`cog`, a minimal browser) which is suitable to be used as a web application container.
 Cog is released under the terms of the [MIT/X11